emmande/openai-cs-agents-demo/README.md

 **ANTICIPATED CHALLENGES**
 1. Security challenges and will need to work with the company Network and information Security.
 It is not just network security, A governance framework should be well defined on what information can be shared with third party (API forwarder and to the LLM model host like OpenAI)
 2. Scaling issue.
-It should be planned / estimated on what Agents will have the biggest load, Are the vecstor storage up to the demand?
+It should be planned / estimated on what Agents will have the biggest load and balance resources
+3. Are the vecstor storage up to the demand?
+Option of scalable tools will need to be considered
-3. Hallucinations.
+4. Hallucinations.
 Agents should be unit tested.
 An orchestrator needs to be tested if it is forwarding to an expected agent and individual agents need to be tested for correctness of answers

 **METRICS TO TRACK**